-Printify is one of the most prominent players in the Print on Demand game.
+Printify is one of the largest print on demand fulfillment services in the world.
 With over 250 products in their catalogue and years of e-commerce under their belt, they offer fun, creative and varied options for any online store that integrates with them.

 When you're building your first products for your Print on Demand store, it's essential to know where you're going to source them from.
 In this review, I'm going to be discussing Printify based on my two years of running a store that was integrated with them, as well as my two years as a Shopify guru, where I helped hundreds of Print on Demand stores.

 1. Product Selection

 Printify does a fantastic job offering exciting and off-the-wall products that you wouldn’t normally expect to see from a Print on Demand service.
 Every PoD integration offers shirts and hoodies, but Printify offers so much more than that, with tumblers, flip flops, fanny packs, pet beds, Christmas stockings, area rugs and so on.